Larkmead Vineyard operation in Calistoga is mother-daughter affair

 “We organized 13 neighbors into a larger project called Selby Creek Watershed Partners.
 We restored the reach of Selby Creek along the valley floor for steelhead habitat and native plant species.
 Ornithologists gave us direction on how to improve bird habitats,” Baker said.

-Also in 2005, Cam Baker and Solari Baker decided to build a winery.
-They hired their daughter to design and manage the tasting room gardens and winery landscape.
+Also in 2005, Cam and Kate decided to build a winery at Larkmead.
+Since their daughter’s work with the waterways had proved a success, they hired her to design and manage the tasting room gardens and winery landscape.

 Baker said the restoration and hedgerow plantings she started in 1999 have continued.
 They have evolved into an ongoing effort to reduce water use, plant the vineyard avenues with native grasses, and plant insectaries.
 Insectaries are spots that contain vegetation for beneficial insects that prey on crop pests.